 We’ve decided to unpack those main threads and recommend a variety of online tools and resources that can help you with the steps you might otherwise struggle with.
 Committing to using some of these tools should help you get out of debt faster than you thought possible.

 If there are any other tools you’ve found particularly useful in your journey out of the red, please share them in the comments!

 Visualize Your Debt

 The phrase “what gets measured gets managed” is never truer than when taken in the context of personal finance.
 The simple act of having a visual representation of your decreasing debt is a huge motivator to get into a better financial position.

-By precisely calculating your current debt, then using a free app such as ReadyforZero (iOS, Android), which we’ve reviewed before, you can see your progress at a glance.
+By precisely calculating your current debt, then using a free app such as ReadyforZero (iOS, Android [No longer available]), which we’ve reviewed before, you can see your progress at a glance.
 Among other debt visualization tools is an Excel thermometer chart which is perfect if you don’t want to sign up to another service.

 Whenever you feel that urge to make an impulse buy, or are feeling disheartened at still having debt, just open up your debt chart to see the progress you’ve made so far.
 You can also see how changing your monthly payments or making an extra payment here and there will affect the amount of time it will take you to become debt-free.

 Having a large amount of debt from a variety of creditors can be not just confusing, but also very expensive.
 Spend a little time working out exactly how much you owe each creditor and how much your debt is costing you per month right now.
 Once you know this number, you can start finding less expensive ways to pay this debt off.